Paramedic - Advanced Life Support, A.A.S.

 Students are required to submit the following documentation to the Director of Emergency Services Education by the fourth week of the first spring semester of the program:

-- Submit a clear FBI Criminal Background check (which includes fingerprinting) and a Criminal Background check from the state of residency.
+- Submit clear Criminal Background checks.
+Students living in Pennsylvania are required to submit a PA State Police background check as well as a FBI background check.
+Students living outside Pennsylvania are required to submit a PA State Police background check, a FBI background check and a criminal background check from their state of residence.
 If student has a prior criminal history, he/she will be required to petition to the PA Bureau of EMS and be approved for admissions prior to acceptance into the Paramedic program.
 Students with a prior criminal history are encouraged to contact their Regional EMS office to determine their eligibility for state certification as a paramedic.
-Students with a criminal history may be denied admission to the program.

 - Successfully complete a physical examination, including drug testing.